iotaledger/bee/.github/CONTRIBUTING.md

 1. Fork this repository
 2. Create a new branch based on your fork.
 For example, `git checkout -b fix/my-fix` or ` git checkout -b feat/my-feature`.
 3. Commit changes and push them to your fork
-4. Run the `go fmt` command to make sure your code is well formatted
+4. Run the `rustfmt` command to make sure your code is well formatted
-5. Target your pull request to be merged with `develop`
+5. Target your pull request to be merged with `master`

 If all [status checks](https://help.github.com/articles/about-status-checks/) pass, and the maintainer approves the PR, it will be merged.